cdavieira/dapp-turing/README.md

 # dapp-turing
 This is a dapp for my blockchain class

+This app interacts with a chain/a wallet (such as metamask) through 'ethers.js' (using its WebProvider class)

 The frontend was made using react v19

-This app interacts with a chain/a wallet (such as metamask) through 'ethers.js' (using its WebProvider class)
+most of the styling was generated with chatgpt and i tweaked it a little bit

 'hardhat' was mainly used to deploy a local blockchain for testing and also to deploy this dapp through *ignition* (refer to their docs for further